stetson06/stetson06.github.io/_posts/2021-11-30-document-alignment-nlp.md

 <br>
 # Old School NLP Technique

 We first will show how to use the Classic Method (*TF-IDF + Cosine Similarity*) - this method is great for matching keywords and topics but doesn't understand the meaning or context of the words.
 This Classic Method works by counting how many times important words appear.
-Before the age of AI and Deep Learning, this was the industry standard for text comparison.
+Before recent advancements in Deep Learning, this was the industry standard for text comparison.

 This method treats documents as a "bags of words."
 It calculates alignment based on keyword overlap, statistically weighing unique words (like "Synergy" or "Q3-Revenue") higher than common words (like "the" or "is").